hshi-speech/old-hshi-speech.github.io/_includes/cv.md

  I am a Ph.D. student in Speech and Audio Processing Lab., (Kyoto University, Japan) where I studied under the supervision of Prof. Tatsuya Kawahara.
-I received the Master鈥檚 degree from College of Intelligence and Computing, Tianjin University.
+I received the Master degree from College of Intelligence and Computing, Tianjin University.
 My main topics are speech enhancement and robust automatic speech recognition. <br><br>

 ## <i class="fa fa-chevron-right"></i> Education